oldbit-com/Joypad/README.md

 Joypad is a simple cross-platform game controller library for dotnet.
 It supports both USB and Bluetooth game controllers.

-It was created to be used by [Spectron](https://github.com/oldbit-com/Spectron), my ZX Spectrum emulator.
+It was specifically created to be used by [Spectron](https://github.com/oldbit-com/Spectron), my ZX Spectrum emulator.
 I needed a simple way of handling game controllers and couldn't find anything that would suit my needs.
-Therefore, I decided to create my own library.
+Therefore, I decided to create my own solution.

 ## Features
 - written in C# and .NET 8